MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0023-returntypecannotbemodifiedinpublicapi.md

 }
 ```

-### Example 3: Removing the return type of a procedure and adding a TryFunction attribue.
+### Example 3 - Removing the return type of a procedure and adding a TryFunction attribute

 Version 2.0 of the extension:
 ```